 |E||Low Level of Performance, requires considerable improvement

-International candidates need to score a minimum of B in all 4 papers in order to achieve the standard required by those regulatory bodies that recognise the OET’s validity.
+International medical candidates need to score a minimum of B in all 4 papers and nursing candidates need a B in Listening, Reading and Speaking, with a C+ acceptable in the Writing paper in order to achieve the standard required by those regulatory bodies that recognise the OET’s validity.

-The OET is recognised by over 20 regulatory healthcare bodies and councils in the UK and Ireland, Australia, New Zealand, Singapore, Dubai and Namibia.
+The OET is recognised by over 20 regulatory healthcare bodies and councils in the UK and Ireland, Australia, New Zealand, Singapore, Spain, Dubai, Namibia, Ukraine and the USA.
 These include the Nursing and Midwifery Council (UK), the Nursing and Midwifery Board (Ireland), the General Medical Council (UK), the Medical Council (Ireland) the Australian Health Practitioner Regulation Agency, the Nursing and Midwifery Councils of New Zealand, and the Singapore Medical Council.
 OET is also recognised by the Australian Department of Immigration and Border Protection and many Australian universities and healthcare education bodies, including the Australian College of Nursing.
+There is a full list on the OET website.

 OET is available in over 40 countries worldwide, including 18 locations in the UK, with test dates every month.

 In 2019, the test fees are AUD $587, approximately £350.

 Medical English Plus specialise in both IELTS and OET preparation.
 We work with hundreds of candidates every year and specialise in working with healthcare professionals.
 Clients include many large NHS Trusts, Care Home Groups and Private Healthcare Groups in the UK.
 We are one of the first two OET endorsed Premium Preparation Providers in the whole of the UK and Europe.

 Want to know more about preparation for either test?